-I consciously try to savor my life and work, immersing myself in the moment.
-My thoughts rarely turn toward documenting my experiences and thoughts for the masses.
+I try to mindfully savor my life and work, immersing myself in the moment.
+My thoughts and energy rarely turn toward documenting my experiences and thoughts for the masses.
 Once the moment has passed and I’ve relished its juicy goodness, I’m off to the next thing.

 Writing posts of value takes time, thought, and effort.
 I find myself drawn instead to spending that time with other human beings, or in quiet reverie, or playing, or learning, or planning, or—best yet—immersed in a new experience or adventure.
 Because that’s what life’s about.

-Is this lack of consistent posting bad for marketing?
-Conventional Wisdom says so—but I’ve found CV to be an untrustworthy advisor.
-Is it self-indulgent, or even lazy?
+Is such lack of consistent posting bad for business?
+Conventional Wisdom says so—but I’ve found CV to be an untrustworthy advisor on many topics, and thus far this hasn’t been the case.
+Is it self-indulgent, or even selfish?
 Perhaps.
 I do have things of value to share.
-But I’m more driven to maximize the time I spend living life and making a personal difference to others.
+But I’m more driven to maximize that time by relishing life and bringing personal value to my clients, associates, friends, and partners.

 Sometimes I am inspired to post.
 When I feel like it.
 When I have something to say.
 Sometimes even in flurries.
 But not on a schedule.

-Even if I’m quiet online, I’m here in real life.
+So even if I’m quiet online, know that I’m still here, focusing on real life and real time.
 Maybe you should be, too.
 Schedule an appointment with me, in person or by phone, and create a new life-enriching experience of your own.